OmanshiRaj/Kitabay/README.md

-This is a website interface dedicated for books created using HTML and CSS
+A clean, responsive, and intuitive book-selling website built using only HTML and CSS.
+Designed to showcase books gracefully, streamline browsing, and subtly guide users toward purchases—all without JavaScript.